enterprise-oss/osso/README.md

     </td>
     <td><br/><br/>

 **Osso** is an open source microservice for adding SAML based SSO to your app.
-Deploy Osso to your infrastructure of choice, use the Admin UI or osso-react to configure SAML for your customers that demand it, and sign them in to your application using OAuth.
+Deploy Osso to your infrastructure of choice, use the Admin UI or osso-react to configure SAML for your customers that demand it, and sign them in to your application using OAuth with one of our OAuth client libraries.
 <br/><br/>
 <table>
   <tr>